How To Create A Balanced Investment Portfolio

 This is considered to be the beginner's investing portfolio.
 An index fund represents a collection of different stocks or bonds that aim to mirror a specific portion of the market.
 They can be a good addition to your portfolio in terms of balancing, because they have specific expense ratios (or low fees), coupled with the fact that they attempt to mirror the market.
 This should mean higher returns over a long-term period.

-With Admiral Markets, professional traders can trade on 15 of the world's largest stock exchanges, with thousands of stocks and ETFs to choose from.
-But that's not all, here are some of the many benefits of opening an investing account with Admiral Markets:
+With Admirals, professional traders can trade on 15 of the world's largest stock exchanges, with thousands of stocks and ETFs to choose from.
+But that's not all, here are some of the many benefits of opening an investing account with Admirals:

 - Free real-time market data